Delicious Bookmark this on Delicious HOME > > ARDUINO LANGUAGE COURSE t.o.c.

 If you don't need to do this on your system, I am very happy for you.
 On my system, the uploads seem to go faster, and I rarely have sync problems if I follow the above procedure.

-Second Minor Annoyance: At 12/09, I don't think there is (yet) a find-and-replace function in the editor.
+Ex Minor Annoyance: At 12/09, I don't think there was a find-and-replace function in the editor.
+However, at least from version 1.05 of the IDE, this want has been supplied.

 Right!
 That's it for now for "gotchas" and annoyances.
+Not very many, you notice.
+Send me yours!
 Back to stuff that is more fun.

 Search this site or the web powered by FreeFind